Pelvic pain management

 Find a specialist

-Having pain in your pelvis can have a negative impact on your life.
-Pelvic pain can be chronic (lasting for more than six months) or acute (coming on suddenly).
+Having pelvic pain can have a negative impact on your life.
+Pelvic pain in women can be chronic (lasting for more than six months) or acute (coming on suddenly).
 Seeking help from your primary care physician can put you on the path to less pelvic pain and better quality of life.

 What causes pelvic pain?

-Finding the source of pelvic discomfort can be tricky because there are many potential causes and it may come from more than one part of your body.
+Finding the source of low abdominal pain can be tricky because there are many potential causes, and it may come from more than one part of your body.

 Sources of pelvic pain